tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ### TE Tunnels {#TE_TUNNELS}

-The 'tunnels' container holds the list of TE tunnels that are provisioned on devices in the network (see {{fig-te-tunnel}}).
+The 'tunnels' container holds the list of TE Tunnels that are provisioned on devices in the network (see {{fig-te-tunnel}}).

-A TE tunnel in the list is uniquely identified by a name.
+A TE Tunnel in the list is uniquely identified by a name.
-When the model is used to manage a specific device, the 'tunnels' list contains the TE tunnels originating from the specific device.
-When the model is used to manage a TE controller, the 'tunnels' list contains all TE tunnels and TE tunnel segments originating from device(s) that the TE controller manages.
+When the model is used to manage a specific device, the 'tunnels' list contains the TE Tunnels originating from the specific device.
+When the model is used to manage a TE controller, the 'tunnels' list contains all TE Tunnels and TE tunnel segments originating from device(s) that the TE controller manages.

-The TE tunnel model allows the configuration and management of the following TE tunnel related objected:
+The TE Tunnel model allows the configuration and management of the following TE tunnel related objected:

-TE tunnel:
+TE Tunnel:

-> A YANG container of one or more LSPs established between the source and destination TE tunnel termination points.
-A TE tunnel LSP is a connection-oriented service provided by the network layer for the delivery of client data between a source and the destination of the TE tunnel termination points.
+> A YANG container of one or more LSPs established between the source and destination TE Tunnel termination points.
+A TE Tunnel LSP is a connection-oriented service provided by the network layer for the delivery of client data between a source and the destination of the TE Tunnel termination points.

 TE Tunnel Segment:

-> Serves as a part or sub-path of a multi-domain TE tunnel that spans a given network domain.
+> Serves as a part or sub-path of a multi-domain TE Tunnel that spans a given network domain.

 TE Tunnel Hand-off:

-> An access link or inter-domain link by which a multi-domain TE tunnel enters or exits a given network domain.
+> An access link or inter-domain link by which a multi-domain TE Tunnel enters or exits a given network domain.

 ~~~~~~~~~~~